anyaconda/myAutomationWithAirflow/README.md

 - Securely connect to OneDrive or SharePoint using service credentials
 - List SPSite Document Libraries (aka Drives), list all items in a Drive, list all items in a Drive/Folder
 - Read files in a specified SPSite folder
 - Write a document to a SPSite Document Library (aka Drive) folder
+- Move a document within a SPSite (move = copy + delete)
 ---

 # Xtra